rizwan09/budget_model/conflicts.md

 Conflict8: Train full enc on a corpus of originals + blank out (sanity check with sparsity_0.0003_coherent_1_dropout_0.1_lr_0.005) {also to reproduce the full enc performace}

-conflict9: genearte test set with all gold + randomly selection of sentences depending on args.p
+conflict9:  test with set (all gold + randomly selection of sentences depending on args.selection) and record the result to see, the performance of mse vs selection